top-navigation-logo

 The index and this article cover merchant revenues, defined as revenues from the NEM’s publicly traded wholesale energy and FCAS markets.
 Batteries may have other revenue sources, such as government contracts and power purchasing agreements.

-Extremely high prices on 22 January 2025 drove Queensland battery revenues for the month
+Extremely high prices on 22 January 2025 drove battery energy storage revenues for the month

 On 22nd January 2025, Queensland electricity demand was at all-time highs due to very high temperatures, especially in Brisbane.
 Energy prices in the state went over $10k/MWh from 18:00 to 19:35.
 This was an excellent opportunity for batteries to earn revenues from energy arbitrage.